pyecore/pyecore/doc/source/user/advanced.rst

 Example
 ~~~~~~~

-As full coded, ready to use, and explained example, check out the FSM_ example.
+As full coded, ready to use, and explained example, check out the
+:ref:`FSM` example.

 Modifying Elements Using Commands